jonathanjames86/monty-chat/Build a Real-Time Chat Web App with Dart, Angular 2, and Firebase 3.md

 Oh, and let's not forget that the app will be structured by everyone's favorite framework, [Angular 2](https://angular.io/).
 With such a structure in place, it will be easy to maintain and expand the code to create a more full-featured chat app.
 It will also save you from having to write lots of DOM-manipulation code, and it will divide up code tasks into services and components to maximize reusability.

+The code was tested with Dart SDK 1.19.0 and Angular 2.0.0-beta.20.

 ## Credit
 This tutorial was modeled after the JavaScript version appearing here: [Firebase: Build a Real Time Web Chat App](https://codelabs.developers.google.com/codelabs/firebase-web/).